 Henry Hudson Trail and Bike Path

-The Henry Hudson trail is a dedicated bike path over an abandoned railroad track, running east-west from the northern end of Atlantic Highlands to Keyport.
-It parallels Route 36, but traverses woods and marshes, passing over a number of small wooden bridges.
+The Matawan segment of the Henry Hudson trail is a dedicated bike path over an abandoned railroad track, running north-south from a residential street in the town of Matawan to another residential street in Marlboro.
+It parallels Route 79 and traverses woods in the south portion, but has a more commercialized character in the north portion.

 Surface and safety: